Wainscott School Creative Curriculum

 Our curriculum is accessible to all and allows children to foster an ethos of togetherness and understanding of difference.
 In addition, the PSHE curriculum embeds equality for all and the knowledge that difference is valued and understood.

 Children are encouraged to undertake their own research projects, follow their own interests and preferred learning styles through pre-learning topic homework challenges.
 Regular feedback from children reveals how this cross-curricular approach allows them to make connections and apply their knowledge and skills across different subjects.
 At Wainscott, pupils are motivated and learning is fun.

 If you have any further questions about our curriculum please contact your child's teacher in the first instance.

-Below you will find a link to our creative curriculum overview, our year group skills maps as well as National Curriculum documents for all subjects:
+Below you will find a link to our creative curriculum overview, our subject specific skills progression maps as well as National Curriculum documents for all subjects: